 All applicants must prove their English language skills in one of the ways accepted by the Faculty.

-Applicants seeking admission on the basis of a polytechnic degree from a Finnish University of Applied Sciences must prove their proficiency also in Finnish.
-This is because the additional Bachelor’s level studies that need to be completed during the Master’s level studies are available only in Finnish.
+Applicants seeking admission on the basis of a polytechnic degree from a Finnish University of Applied Sciences (ammattikorkeakoulu) must prove their proficiency in Finnish language also, since the additional studies that these students may need to complete in parallel to their Master level studies are available only in Finnish.

 Master’s Degree Programme in